Brady, Bucs rally to beat Panthers 30-24, clinch NFC South | Times Leader

 Ryan Succop’s 22-yard field goal trimmed Tampa Bay’s deficit to 14-10 just before halftime, but the Bucs wasted an opportunity to pull closer — or possibly take the lead — when a 90-yard drive stalled inside the Panthers 10 and Succop had a 26-yard field-goal attempt blocked.

 Darnold completed 23 of 37 passes with TDs of 17 yards to Tommy Tremble, 24 yards to D.J.
 Moore and 19 yards to Shi Smith, the last putting Carolina up 21-10.
-The Panthers, meanwhile, rushed for just 74 yards on 22 attempts as D’Onta Foreman was limited to 35 yards on 13 carries.
+The Panthers, meanwhile, rushed for just 74 yards as D’Onta Foreman was limited to 35 yards on 13 carries and Chuba Hubbard was held to 20 yards on five attempts.

+“Very frustrating.
+We worked hard to get to this position.
+Nobody was going to hand us anything or give us anything,” Foreman said.

+“We fought hard.
+Nobody gave up.
+Everybody knew what the task was,” Foreman added.
+“Unfortunately that’s part of the NFL.
+Sometimes it just doesn’t work out.”

 RING OF HONOR